missionpinball/mpf-docs/config/switches.rst

 tags on its own, including:

 + ``playfield_active`` - This tag should be used for all switches on the playfield that indicate a ball is loose on the playfield.
-This tag is used to validate the playfield as well as to reset the ball search timer. (i.e. as long as switches with the playfield_active tag are being activated, the ball search timer won't start.)
+This tag is used by the playfield to know that balls are on it.
+Note that if you have more than one playfield, the tag name is (playfield_name)_active, so if you have a playfield called "upper playfield", you'd tag the switches on that playfield with "upper_playfield_active".
-+ ``start`` - Used to tell the game that the player has hit the start button.
++ ``start`` - Let's MPF know that this switch is used to start a game.
+(Note that in MPF, the game start process is kicked off when this switch is released, not pressed, which allows the "time held down" to be sent to MPF to perform alternate game start actions.)

 type:
 ~~~~~